pdmosses/metaborg.github.io/docs/references/stratego/strategies/type-unifying.md

 # Type Unifying Traversal

-!!! note
-    should this be background material or a how-to?

 In this section we consider the class of type unifying strategies, in which terms of different types are mapped onto one type.
 The application area for this type of strategy is analysis of expressions with examples such as free variables collection and call-graph extraction.